Learning Selective Sensor Fusion for States Estimation: Experiments

-In order to provide an extensive study of the effects of sensor data degradation and to evaluate the performances of the proposed approach, we generate a degraded dataset, by adding various types of noise and occlusion to the original data, as described in the following subsections.
+In order to provide an extensive study of the effects of sensor data degradation and to evaluate the performances of the proposed approach, we generate a degraded dataset, as shown in Figure \ref{fig:mask}, by adding various types of noise and occlusion to the original data, as described in the following.

-\subsubsection{Vision Degradation}
+1) Vision Degradation.

-In order to simulate the effects of occlusions, motion blur and missing frames that commonly affect video streams, we corrupt input images in three ways:\\ \textbf{Occlusions:} we overlay a mask of dimensions 128$\times$128 pixels on top of the sample images, at random locations for each sample.
-Occlusions can happen due to dust or dirt on the sensor or stationary objects close to the sensor \cite{Wang2015}.\\ \textbf{Blur+noise:} we apply Gaussian blur with $\sigma$=15 pixels to the input images, with additional salt-and-pepper noise.
-Motion blur and noise can happen when the camera or the light condition changes substantially \cite{Couzinie-Devy2013}.\\ \textbf{Missing data:} we randomly remove 10\% of the input images.
+Occlusions: we overlay a mask of dimensions 128$\times$128 pixels on top of the sample images, at random locations for each sample.
+Occlusions can happen due to dust or dirt on the sensor or stationary objects close to the sensor.

+Motion Blur: we introduce motion blur to represent the camera blur caused by fast ego-motion or fast object movements.
+This motion blur is generated by estimating the relative motion of the scene, and producing corresponding blur above original images.
+Motion blur can happen when the camera or the light condition changes substantially.

+Missing data: we randomly remove 10\% of the input images.
 This can occur when packets are dropped from the bus due to excess load or temporary sensor disconnection.
 It can also occur if we pass through an area of very poor illumination e.g. a tunnel or underpass.

-\subsubsection{IMU Degradation}
+2) IMU Degradation.

-In order to simulate the effect of large unmodelled noise in inertial data, as well as missing samples, we degrade the inertial data in the following ways:\\ \textbf{Noise+bias:} on top of the already noisy sensor data we add additive white noise to the accelerometer data and a fixed bias on the gyroscope data.
-This can occur due to increased sensor temperature and mechanical shocks, causing inevitable thermo-mechanical white noise and random walking noise \cite{NaserEl-SheimyHaiyingHou2008}.\\ \textbf{Missing data:} we randomly remove windows of inertial samples between two consecutive random visual frames.
-This can occur when the IMU measuring is unstable or packets are dropped from the bus.
+Noise+bias: on top of the already noisy sensor data we add additive white noise to the accelerometer data and a fixed bias on the gyroscope data.
+This can occur due to increased sensor temperature and mechanical shocks, causing inevitable thermo-mechanical white noise and random walking noise.

-\subsubsection{Cross-Sensor Degradation}
+Missing data: we randomly remove windows of inertial samples between two consecutive random visual frames.
+This can occur when the IMU measuring is unstable or packets are dropped.

+3) Cross-Sensor Degradation.

-We also model the two misalignment issues that commonly affect visual-inertial systems:\\ \textbf{Spatial misalignment:} we randomly alter the relative rotation between the camera and the IMU, compared to the initial extrinsic calibration.
-This can occur due to axis misalignment and the incorrect sensor calibration \cite{Li2013b}.
-We uniformly model up to 10 degrees of misalignment . \\ \textbf{Temporal misalignment:} we apply a time shift between windows of input images and windows of inertial measurements.
-This can happen due to relative drifts in clocks between independent sensor subsystems \cite{Ling2018}.
+Spatial misalignment: we randomly alter the relative rotation between the camera and the IMU, compared to the initial extrinsic calibration.
+This can occur due to axis misalignment and the incorrect sensor calibration.
+We uniformly model up to 10 degrees of misalignment .